16: No Such Thing As A Ghost In Poland

 And they fired bears out of the ejector seats and then tested how safely they landed.

 So they were launching bears out of airplanes.
-Yeah, there were pictures.
+Yeah, there are pictures.

 These bears look pretty terrifying.
 How did they get a bear in an ejector seat?
 Yeah.